jakob-bren/python-proj-3/README.md

 The live app is hosted here: https://partslistapp.herokuapp.com/

+The admin credentials are as follows:

+* Username: ulaidh
+* Password: dundalklouth

+Alternatively, you can also use:

+* Username: root
+* Password: xY48428z!#2q

 ## Flowchart

 This flowchart helped me on my way with planning and carrying out this project work.